Skip to content

 Code Splitting

-fluenti compile always generates tree-shakeable named exports — every message is a /* @__PURE__ */ annotated export so bundlers can eliminate unused translations.
-For apps with many locales or large catalogs, code splitting loads locale data on demand.
+fluenti compile always generates tree-shakeable locale modules — every message is a /* @__PURE__ */ annotated export so bundlers can eliminate unused translations.
+For bundle size optimization and cache tuning, see the Performance guide.
+Fluenti splits this into two separate concerns:

 1. Run fluenti compile to generate per-locale ES modules with named exports and @__PURE__ annotations